Cruising Through the Complexities of Signing Native Mobile Apps

 However, what happens if there is more than one developer working on the same project for the same account?
 What if some of the developers collaborating on your app are from an outside contractor?
 Surely you’ll want to control their access to your Apple Program account, your certificates and provisioning profiles.
 You’ll also want to be able to identify who has generated each specific build.
 This is where team provisioning profiles come into play.

 As the owner of your organization’s Developer Program main account, you can create such a provisioning profile where you register certificates from other accounts and share it with developers.
 This way, each developer can create a personal Apple account, generate his or her own certificate and sign builds that use it with the shared team provisioning profile.
 Note that, although the main account must be a paid one, developers do not need to pay a subscription fee just to be able to generate their certificates.

 This setup is pretty standard in the mobile app development industry.
 Organizations have better control of who can access the critical assets for creating production-grade builds and submitting them to the App Store.
 You can even set up different roles: the person that controls the main account is the team agent.
 The team agent can assign a team admin role to other trusted members of the organization so they can manage most aspects of the account and a team member role to developers who should only have access to the shared provisioning profile.

 The Pains of Getting Your App Signed

 One of the main hassles of signing apps has to do with having to reissue one of the assets necessary for building a native app.
-Imagine, for instance, that a development certificate expires (they have a 3 year lifespan).
-The developer must go into the Apple Developer Center website to access his or her account, renew the certificate, download it and then reconfigure the tools he or she is using to develop.
+Imagine, for instance, that a development certificate expires (they have a 3-year lifespan).
+Developers must go to the Apple Developer Center website to access their account, renew the certificate, download it and then reconfigure the tools they are using to develop.